manpen/pace26stride/README.md

 By default, the runner contacts the [STRIDE server](https://pace2026.imada.sdu.dk) about STRIDE instances (and only those!) to
  - upload canonical representations of valid solutions,
- - some error codes (to identify hard instances),
+ - upload some error conditions (to identify hard instances),
  - to retrieve the best known solutions.

 The best known scores are directly reported by the runner (e.g., to discern between best-known and suboptimal solutions), and included in the [run summary](#run-summary).